kaymonaghan/kaymonaghan.github.io/about/index.md

 ---
 layout: page
-title: About
+title: About the Author
 tags: [about, Jekyll, theme, moon]
 date: 2016-03-21
 comments: false
 ---

-## About the Author
 Kaleigh is a fourth year student at Northeastern University in Boston, Massachusetts.
 She is an English major and computer science minor.
-There's probably more about her, but for now this is enough to fill out the page and see what it looks like.
+This is her blog for Reading and Writing in the Digital Age.